bilgino/angularforddd/README.md

 ![](src/assets/images/frontend_arch.png)

-Considering multilayered architectures, the question arises of how to organize layers in SPA applications?
-This question refers to code splitting, communication across layers and demanding business logic through services.

 ## Object-Oriented Design

 Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach